sfproductlabs/roo/README.md

 ```
 docker node update --label-add load_balancer=true docker1-prod
 ```
+* You'll need to run roo on at least one manager node if you want docker services to auto-sync with Let's Encrypt.
+Don't worry though as this is not a security issue like in other platforms (like Traefik) as the manager node need not be publicly accessible.
 * Run [the docker-comopose file](https://github.com/sfproductlabs/roo/blob/master/roo-docker-compose.yml) on swarm:
 ```
 # docker stack deploy -c roo-docker-compose.yml roo